AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/delete-chart.md

    >[!NOTE]
    >
    >If the chart is being used in a dashboard, email summary, etc., a notification will display.
-To continue, you must confirm the deletion and then click the **Force Deletion** button.
+To continue, you must confirm the deletion and then click **Force Deletion**.

 Example: